-I am a sociologist, based in the School of Social and Political Sciences at the University of Glasgow.
-Currently, I am a Researcher and NVivo Lead on the ESRC funded research project ‘Welfare Conditionality: Sanctions, Support, and Behaviour Change’.
-Previously, I have been involved in research on the tenancy sustainment of formerly homeless young people, and projects relating to child protection & disability.
+I am a sociologist, working as a Research Associate in the School of Social and Political Sciences at the University of Glasgow.
+Currently, I am part of the qualitative work package on The Health Foundation funded project ‘Causal effect of alcohol and mental health problems on employment outcomes‘ which will analyse policy discourse, key informant perspectives, and the lived experiences of people with mental health and alcohol problems.
+Previously, I was a Researcher and the NVivo Lead on the ESRC funded research project ‘Welfare Conditionality: Sanctions, Support, and Behaviour Change’.
+Additionally, I have been involved in research on the tenancy sustainment of formerly homeless young people, and projects relating to child protection & disability.
 The ‘Papers’ page contains links to my publications, conference presentations, PhD thesis, and other outputs.
 You can use the links in the menu under About to find my staff profile page and my profiles on various other websites.

 Alongside providing an up-to-date list of my publications, I use this website as an ‘open notebook’ that exists in two halves.
 The main Constellations WordPress blog, which is also the homepage for the website, and a ‘Mini’ Constellations Tumblr blog, accessible from the links bar at the top.
 I started using blogging as an open notebook during my PhD, partially inspired by C. Wright Mills’ recommendation in the ‘The Sociological Imagination’ of keeping “a continually growing store of facts and ideas, from the most vague to the most finished”.
 The Tumblr blog I have maintained since 2010, originally as ‘The Poverty of Theory’, borrowing the name from E. P. Thompson’s classic text.
 It is used for smaller posts, any interesting quotes from what I am currently reading, short asides, and links to podcasts & articles relating to sociology that I have stumbled across.
 The main blog is a recent addition and is used for lengthier posts and more developed thinking.
 Posts on both can be directly or tangentially related to my current work as well as to any texts I have been reading – a condensed list of which can be found in the left side panel.